The Secret Life of Earthworms: Your Garden Depends on Them - World's Coolest Rain Gauge Co.

 Why Worms Matter More Than You Think

-A thriving worm population usually means your soil contains:
+A thriving worm population usually indicates that your soil contains:

 • Good organic matter